emintz/ArduinoLib/RTOSAid/README.md

 ```

-Tasks let us do just that provide we're willing to write some simple
+Tasks let us do just that.
+All that's needed is a bit of simple
 boilerplate.

 ## Details

 Task code resides in a function whose logic either runs in an endless loop
 or, if it needs to stop, explicitly shuts itself now.
 If the function returns,
 FreeRTOS restarts the application.
-The RTOSAid task shuts itself down if
+To prevent his, the RTOSAid task
-the task method returns, but it is extremely poor practice to rely on this.
+shuts itself down if the task method returns, but it is extremely poor
+practice to rely on this.

-Even though the task function does not return, tasks can wait
+Even though the task function runs an endless loop, it must not run
-for input, notifications, or other events.
+continuously.
+It can, for example, wait for input or another type of event,
+or it could just wait for a set time.
 Waiting tasks do not consume CPU
 or other system resorces.
 Instead, FreeRTOS runs other tasks.
 To ensure
 that it always has a task to run, FreeRTOS provides idle task that it
-runs when no other task is available.
+runs only when no other task is available.

-The idle task maintains a watchdog timer that it resets whenever
+FreeRTOS also maintains a wtachdog timer that the idle task resets whenever
-it runs.If the watchdog timer expires, FreeRTOS assumes that the
+it runs.
+Resetting the watchdog timer is **vital**.
+If it expires, FreeRTOS
-system is locked and reboots.
-To prevent this,  the idle task
+assumes that the system is locked and reboots.
+I cannot emphasize this
-**must** run periodically.

-FreeRTOS is a preemptive multitasking system, which means that it
-preempts a task when a higher priority task is ready to run.
-Since
-the background task cannot preempt an application task,
-they must volunteer for preemption from time to time so
-that the idle task resets the watchdog timer.
-A task becomes
-not ready when it
+enough: task logic **must** pause periodically or the ESP32 will
+reboot.
+Tasks can pause by

-1. Pauses by invoking
+1. Invoking
    [`vTaskDelay()`](https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32/api-reference/system/freertos.html#_CPPv410vTaskDelayK10TickType_t),
    [`delay()`](https://www.arduino.cc/reference/en/language/functions/time/delay/),
    or a similar function
-2. Suspends
+2. Suspending
-3. Waits for a notification from another task
+3. Waiting for a notification from another task
-4. Waits for a message to arrive
+4. Waiting for a message to arrive
-5. Waots to acquire a semaphore
+5. Waotint to acquire a semaphore
-6. Waits for a timer to expire
+6. Waiting for a timer to expire
-7. Waits on a hardware event such as a GPIO level change to occur
+7. Waiting on a hardware event such as a voltage change on an input GPIO

 A task can be in the following states

 * Ready: ready to run
 * Running: actively running
+* Delayed: waiting for a set time to elapse
 * Suspended: quiescent, waiting to be resumed
 * Waiting: waiting for a notification or an event